-Other operating expenses for the years ended December 31, 2017 and December 31, 2016 were \$1.5 billion and \$1.5 billion, respectively, an increase of \$33 million.
-The increase was due primarily to reserves for the City of Houston and CalPERS litigations and increases in other litigation reserves and professional services in 2017.
-Other operating expenses for the years ended December 31, 2016 and December 31, 2015 were \$1.5 billion and \$768 million, respectively, an increase of \$733 million.
+Other operating expenses for the years ended December 31, 2017 and December 31, 2016 were \$1.5 billion and \$1.6 billion, respectively, a decrease of \$17 million.
+The decrease was due primarily to the Stanford litigation provision of \$50 million in 2016, partially offset by reserves for the City of Houston and CalPERS litigations and increases in other litigation reserves and professional services in 2017.
+Other operating expenses for the years ended December 31, 2016 and December 31, 2015 were \$1.6 billion and \$718 million, respectively, an increase of \$833 million.
 The increase was primarily driven by the Merger and our acquisition of Gras Savoye.
-In 2016, we accrued \$nil for the Stanford litigation, which was \$120 million less than the \$120 million accrued in 2015.